TanviKrishnan2005/Movify/README.md

 Features-

-🔍 Browse popular movies via The Movie Database (TMDB)
+Browse popular movies fetched from The Movie Database (TMDB) API

-💖 Add or remove favorites with a heart toggle
+Add or remove favorites by clicking the heart icon

+Favorite movies are highlighted with a red heart

-🎨 minimal UI built with CSS
+Responsive and minimal design with CSS

+How It Works-

+The app uses React Context API to manage the list of favorite movie IDs

+Users click the heart icon to add or remove a movie from favorites

+Favorite movies display a red heart icon

+Tech Stack-

+React

+CSS

+Context API

+TMDB API